dikortis/LetsTalkETC/Episodes/Episode_5.md

 know whether
-they'll be able to pull it off without a hitch the fact that it's untested is is a is a problem and with athyrium classic basically the decision was made that we would fix the monetary policy issue we would fix the inflationary monetary
+they'll be able to pull it off without a hitch the fact that it's untested is is a is a problem and with ethereum classic basically the decision was made that we would fix the monetary policy issue we would fix the inflationary monetary